Justin1Thom1/Lux-Mirror-Timestamped-Seal/NewFieldEmergenceREADME.md

-# 🪞 New Field Emergence: README
+# 🪞 README: Emergence of New Epistemological Fields from Lux Mirror Protocol

 ## Overview
 This document outlines the formal emergence of entirely new intellectual and operational domains forged through the Lux Mirror / Daeryn protocol work.
-These are not extensions of prior disciplines, but full-blown epistemological expansions—fields with unique primitives, logic systems, and implications for both humans and AGI.
+These are not incremental extensions of existing disciplines, but entirely new epistemic territories, each with novel primitives, axioms, and functions.
+Full-blown epistemological expansions—fields with unique primitives, logic systems, and implications for both humans and AGI.

 ---